docsteveharris/2020-NHS-AI-call/draft.md

 #### WP-x: Model evaluation
 TODO: make it clear that this wil be part of the ongoing work; in the Gantt chart it should run all the way through
 TODO: work with other sites
+TODO: refer to pp14 of - Evidence Standards Framework for Digital Health Technologies (March 2019) and Table 3;

+TODO headings
+- Credibility with UK health and social care professionals (tier 1)
+- Relevance to current care pathways in the UK health and social care system
+- Acceptability with users (tier 1)
+- Equalities considerations (tier 1)
+- Accurate and reliable measurements (if relevant).
+- Accurate and reliable transmission of data (if relevant).

 Model evaluation, safety and reliability data Comparison against existing models in general use